-Wiley Rein's Patent Practice has built a record of obtaining successful outcomes for clients from a variety of industries.
-We have considerable experience in representing both plaintiffs and defendants in high-profile and high-stakes cases.
-We handle patent infringement litigation and application prosecution and provide strategic counsel on patent enforcement, licensing, and intellectual property portfolio evaluation.
+Wiley Rein’s Patent Practice has built a 30-year record of obtaining successful outcomes for clients from a wide array of industries.
+We have considerable experience in representing both accused infringers and, in certain circumstances, patent holders in high-profile and high-stakes patent disputes.
+Our full-service Practice provides patent litigation, prosecution, and strategic counseling on IP licensing, due diligence, and portfolio development and valuation.

-We are trial lawyers specializing in patent cases.
-Our approach is to prepare a case with the expectation that it will go to trial while also pursuing a win for our clients through motions practice.
+We are trial lawyers and counselors specializing in patent cases.
+Our approach is to prepare a case with the expectation that it will go to trial while also pursuing more efficient avenues to resolve the case, including strategic motions practice, the use of mediation or arbitration, and PTAB proceedings.

 A sample of significant representations includes:

-- Obtaining summary judgment of non-infringement on behalf of client Openet Telecom in the Eastern District of Virginia in which competitor and software giant Amdocs alleged that Openet’s products infringed four Amdocs patents.
+Obtaining summary judgment of non-infringement and invalidity on behalf of client Openet Telecom in the Eastern District of Virginia in which competitor and software giant Amdocs alleged that Openet’s products infringed four Amdocs patents.

 In the pharmaceutical patent infringement and Hatch-Waxman context, we have been involved in litigations concerning the following products: